 Not all hedge funds demand a specialist degree discipline, but for quantitative positions, applicants will need a degree in a quantitative-related field.
 While DE Shaw is known for its recruitment of quantitative PhDs and coding talent, it also hires “generalist interns” who’ve graduated in areas like social studies.

 Salaries and bonuses in hedge funds

 The amount that you earn in a hedge fund will depend upon things like the role you’re doing, the size of the fund you’re working for (its “assets under management”) and the fund’s performance – or the performance of your unit within the fund.
 Most hedge funds skew pay heavily towards bonuses instead of salaries, meaning that pay can vary considerably by role.

 If everything works out, you’ll be paid a lot.
 The eFinancialCareers salary and bonus survey indicates that hedge fund jobs are some of the best paid in the financial services industry.
-Juniors working in analyst/research roles in London can easily make £200k ($270k) in salary and bonus.
-Pay is comparable in New York.
+Juniors working in analyst/research roles can make $390k in total compensation (salary plus bonus).

 Bear with us if you leave a comment at the bottom of this article: all our comments are moderated by human beings.
 Sometimes these humans might be asleep, or away from their desks, so it may take a while for your comment to appear.
 Eventually it will – unless it’s offensive or libelous (in which case it won’t.)